OpenVoiceOS/ovos-docker/docs/getting-started/docker/security/hardening.md

 /ovos_cli: AppArmorProfile=docker-default
 ```

-!!! note "`ovos_phal_admin` is not confined"
+!!! note "`ovos_phal_admin` container is not confined"

     The `ovos_phal_admin` container is not confined as it runs as a `privileged` container.

 ## Message bus

-By default, the message bus is listening on `0.0.0.0` port `8181` because containers are created using the `--network host` option.
+By default, the message bus is listening on address `0.0.0.0` and port `8181` because the `ovos_messagebus` is created using the `--network host` option.
 This could be a security issue as an external device could connect to the message bus and send and/or read messages.

 !!! info "Why using `--network host`?"

-    Some Open Voice OS skills such as [Home Assistant](https://www.home-assistant.io/)or  [Sonos](https://www.sonos.com/) require access to your private network in order to communicate with your [IoT](https://en.wikipedia.org/wiki/Internet_of_things).
+    Some Open Voice OS skills such as [Home Assistant](https://www.home-assistant.io/) or [Sonos](https://www.sonos.com/) require access to your private network in order to communicate with your [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices.

-To prevent potential security issues, it is recommended to use a firewall on port `8181`.
+To prevent potential security issues, it is recommended to use a firewall the port `8181`.

 `iptables` will be demonstrated as an example but if `firewalld` or `ufw` services are used, then make sure to be compliant with your distribution.